ln-vortex/ln-vortex/docs/client-rpc.md

 LnVortex runs a JSON RPC server.
 For this:

-- All responses return a json object containing a `result` or an `error`, these can both be json objects.
+- All responses return a JSON object containing a `result` or an `error`.
-- All requests must have an id that is either a `string` or a `number`
+- All requests must have an ID that is either a `string` or a `number`
 - All requests must have a `method` that is a `string`
 - When a request has parameters it must have a `params` field that is a json object.